 A: Musicians - Prince, Beck, Parliament, D'Angelo, A Tribe Called Quest, Production - Mix Engineers Andy Wallace, Bob Power, Susan Rogers

 A: Mixing digital - mixing In The Box is much better than it was years ago and by using saturation and analog modelled plugins you can achieve an organic sounding end product.
 Listening Analog & Digital - I'm still a big vinyl fan and that will never change but a majority of my listening is digital for convenience.

 Q: What do you like most about your job?

-A: Working with and helping new artists get towards their goals.
+A: Working with and helping new artists polish their music!

 Q: What questions do you ask prospective clients?

 A: What they are aiming for: Style, Vibe, target distribution (Ie Streaming only or also CD/Vinyl), reference tracks for the sound they want to achieve